 TABLE OF CONTENTS

-In fact, there are so many that you should never wonder what to do with weed stems and cannabis leaves.
+In fact, there are so many benefits you should never wonder what to do with them.
 You can enjoy all parts of the marijuana plant including the leaves.
 In fact, cannabis leaves have some of the same medicinal power as the rest of the marijuana plant.

 If you grow your own marijuana plants and it is now time to trim your flowers, you should keep the cannabis leaves and stems.
 Some marijuana growers make the mistake of throwing away the stems and leaves, treating them as waste material.

 If you're wondering what to do with cannabis leaves and stems, we have 17 great ideas!
 But first, why you should keep them.

 Do Cannabis Fan Leaves Contain Cannabinoids?

 The iconic marijuana leaf also contains a trace amount of trichomes, the microscopic resinous glands that produce the plant’s therapeutic compounds such as cannabinoids, terpenes, and flavonoids.
 Each one of these compounds contributes to a strains unique potency and aroma.

 Compared to cannabis flower buds, however, cannabis leaves contain an insignificant amount of cannabinoids.
 With enough pot leaves and even stems, however, users can make a range of consumables that contain a decent amount of cannabis compounds.

 You can utilize cannabis leaves in various ways.
 This allows you to squeeze the most out of the harvest.
 In a traditional sense, various parts of the marijuana plant were used for a wide range of reasons and this is the case even today.
 The cannabis leaves are not all useless and you should take advantage of them.